 Today, treatments for yeast infections are available in your grocery store or pharmacy, over-the-counter.
 You don’t need to see a doctor in order to buy a treatment kit and use it.
 Because yeast infections are common, this helps millions of women.
 However, there are times when you should see a doctor before purchasing and using the medication.

-What is a Vaginal Yeast Infection?
+What Are Vaginal Yeast Infections?

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.